Salesforce Interview Questions

 After trigger: After trigger validates record values after saving to the database.

-A workflow does not require any coding.
-A workflow is a business logic engine which automates some actions based on criteria.
+Workflow does not require any coding.
+A workflow is a business logic engine that automates some actions based on criteria.

-Workflows and process builders in salesforce are declarative automation tools.
-Both the tools can extend the functionality of the salesforce platform.
-Both the tools can automate business processes.
+Ans: Workflows and process builders in salesforce are declarative automation tools.
+Both tools can extend the functionality of the Salesforce platform.
+Both tools can automate business processes.

 A workflow can handle only four functionalities like email alerts, create tasks, outbound messages, fields updates.
 A process builder has more functionalities like record creation, launch a flow, approval submission, quick actions, post to charter.

 An Apex is used to write a custom controller.
-Customer controller overwrites the standard controller which appears in the Visualforce page.
+The customer controller overwrites the standard controller which appears on the Visualforce page.

 A tabular report gives the total in a tabular format.
 A matrix report groups in rows and columns.
 A summary report gives a detailed report based on the columns.
 Joined reports helps to visualize two or more reports in a single report.

-A sharing rule enables greater user access based on certain criteria.
-In the sharing rule the user access is extended to users, roles, public groups, and other organizations for greater access.
+Ans: A sharing rule enables greater user access based on certain criteria.
+In the sharing rule, user access is extended to users, roles, public groups, and other organizations for greater access.

-An external id contains a unique record identifier to import records.
-It is a custom field which has an external id attribute.
+Ans: An external id contains a unique record identifier to import records.
+It is a custom field that has an external id attribute.
 When the option is selected, the data import wizard detects existing records and matches with values in the import file.

-An outbound message helps to send information to the specified URL end point.
-Outbound message is a part of the workflow.
+Ans: An outbound message helps to send information to the specified URL endpoint.
+The outbound message is a part of the workflow.
 The outbound message sends configurable API messages to the intended listener.

 The isblank determines if an expression has any value in it.
 If there is no value then, it returns TRUE.
 If an expression has any value then it returns FALSE.

-A permission set is a collection of permissions and settings to access various tools and functions in the Salesforce.
+Ans: A permission set is a collection of permissions and settings to access various tools and functions in Salesforce.
 A user can have multiple permission sets but only one user set.

-27. Explain the functionality of sandbox and various types of sandbox in salesforce?
+Q27) Explain the functionality of sandbox and various types of the sandbox in salesforce?

-Sandboxes in salesforce help to create multiple copies of the same environment without any compromise on the data.
-These copies can be used in development, testing and training.
+Ans: Sandboxes in salesforce help to create multiple copies of the same environment without any compromise on the data.
+These copies can be used in the development, testing and training.